Three-day event begins Friday (Sept. 30) on campus, while Adamson competes at ITA All-American Championships

 UC Davis among TennisRecruiting.net's top recruiting classes for the third time in four years

-UC Davis has undergone a major turnaround since Steidlmayer's arrival, taking over a program that won just six matches in 2012 and winning eight contests in his first season before posting a 14-win campaign in 2014.
-In 2015, Steidlmayer was named the Big West Conference Coach of the Year after guiding the Aggies to a Division I best 16 wins and a share of their first-ever Big West regular season title.
+UC Davis has undergone a similar turnaround since Steidlmayer’s arrival, taking over a program that won just six matches in 2012 and winning eight contests in his first season before posting a 14-win campaign in 2014.
+In 2015, Steidlmayer was named the Big West Conference Coach of the Year after guiding the Aggies to a then-Division I best 16 wins and a share of their first-ever Big West regular season title, before topping that mark with a new record of 17 victories -- including a run of 12 consecutive victories at one point -- in 2016.

-The 16 wins were the most for the program since UC Davis won the same number en route to the 1992 NCAA Division II National Championship and gave the Aggies back-to-back seasons with double-digit victories since they had three consecutive such years from 2000-02.
+The 17 wins were the most for the program in a quarter century since the 1991 squad finished 18-5 overall, and gave the Aggies back-to-back-to-back seasons with double-digit victories since they had three consecutive such years from 2000-02.

-In 2015, the Aggies made a return to the Intercollegiate Tennis Association's national poll, entering the rankings at No. 72 on Feb.
-3 -- only the second time in the program's Division I history that UC Davis had been listed in the ITA's poll.
-Ranked as high as No. 53 in the country, the Aggies finished the year at No. 58 in the nation, earning the program's first-ever invitation to the ITA Kick-Off Weekend for the 2015-16 season.
+In 2015, the Aggies made a return to the national polls, entering the rankings at No. 72 on Feb.
+3 -- only the second time in the program’s Division I history that UC Davis had been listed in the ITA’s weekly rankings.
+Reaching as high as No. 53 in the country, the Aggies finished the year at No. 58 in the nation, earning the program’s first-ever invitation to compete against some of the nation’s elite programs at the ITA Kick-Off Weekend for the 2015-16 season.

 In 2007, UCSD had its best-ever national finish, completing a season in which it finished third nationally with an 18-7 overall record.
 UCSD defeated Northwest Missouri State in the round of 16 by a 5-0 score before disposing of 8th-ranked Barry University in the national quarterfinals by a 5-2 margin.
 The team’s season came to an end in the national semifinals, but not before a fight, as the Tritons played No. 5 Valdosta State very competitively before falling, 5-1.